TheDataDean/google-data-analytics-professional-capstone/README.md

 During this process I also became aware that when recording the macro above I used flash fill.
 Rather than inserting the flash fill command into the macro it inserted the specific number of rows from the first sheet, meaning that I have many NULLs.

->This was a valable learning experience showing me that I should wrap my excel formulas in an IFERROR() and that I must learn more about how to use macros effectively
+>This was a valuable learning experience showing me that I should wrap my excel formulas in an IFERROR() and that I must learn more about how to use macros effectively

 ### Processing in Bigquery Using SQL